St4NNi/jam-rs/docs/TRACE.md

 still be readable, but its original catalog provenance cannot be reconstructed.

-For Jam Index runs, record the root `manifest.json`, every part directory, the source catalog, query checksum, command line, and JSONL output together.
+For Jam Index runs, record the root `manifest.json`, every part directory, the source catalog, referenced assemblies and FAI/GZI sidecars, query checksum, command line, and JSONL output together.
 Jam Index format 1 is an append-only local dataset contract; ordinary `.jam` version 3 and JMA format 1 remain independent formats.

 Bias-assisted `.jam` retrieval is optional and catalog-specific.
 In bias mode, retained and weighted evidence is labelled separately, and the uniform-hash